The Arsenic-Based-Life Aftermath

 Redfield wasted no time putting the claims to the test.
 To some extent she thinks it’s a waste of scientific time to try to replicate the work.
 But “given that the work had that big a splash, it should be tested, not just discarded,” she says.
 And as a longtime practitioner of open science, she also saw in GFAJ-1 an opportunity to showcase openness in research “under circumstances where people would be really excited to see the results.”

-Reaves further purified Redfield’s GFAJ-1 DNA samples with cesium chloride density-gradient centrifugation, which separates DNA from impurities based of density.
+Reaves further purified Redfield’s GFAJ-1 DNA samples with a technique not used in the original work—cesium chloride density-gradient centrifugation, which separates DNA from impurities on the basis of density.
 “It can remove a lot of other things that might want to stick to DNA because of charge,” he explains.
 Then he removed excess salts left over from the cesium chloride step and used a pair of enzymes to chew up the DNA to its individual nucleotide building blocks.
-After one last cleanup to remove any residual protein, he examined the nucleotides with liquid chromatography-mass spectrometry (LC/MS), which physically separates nucleotides on the basis of polarity and then analyzes their mass.
+After one last cleanup to remove any residual protein, he examined the nucleotides with liquid chromatography/mass spectrometry (LC/MS), which physically separates nucleotides on the basis of polarity and then analyzes their mass.

 Reaves also examined samples of DNA from GFAJ-1 that had been grown in arsenic-rich media, but without doing any of the purification steps.
 That’s when he detected arsenate.
 “It’s kind of stuck to the DNA” noncovalently, he says, but he can remove most of it by washing the DNA with water.